tamhanepd/tamhanepd.github.io/_pages/about.md

 Aside from my research, I have a passion for data science, Machine Learning and AI.
 I am always eager to learn new skills and apply them to solve different problems.

-In my leisure time, I relish being outdoors, engaging in activities such as hiking, biking, and both indoor and outdoor rock climbing.
-I also find joy in nature and bird photography.

-In my free time, I enjoy speding time outdoors hiking, biking, indoor/outdoor rock climbing. i also enjoy nature and bird photography.
+In my free time, I enjoy speding time outdoors hiking, biking, indoor/outdoor rock climbing.
+I also enjoy nature and bird photography.